-Led the design and creation of an airtight cooling chamber for 3 month long battery experiments for under $500.
-Commercial alternatives exceed $10000.
+Led the design, creation, and testing of an airtight cooling chamber for 3 month long battery experiments for $300 of new components.
+Commercial alternatives exceed $5000.
 The design was effective and a second module was requested.
 Authoring a methods paper that details the design so other research labs can replicate it.

-Presented design and research on 4 occasions.
-3 more presentations are planned including at the Material Research Society's Conference in Boston.
+Presented design and research on 5 occasions including at the Material Research Society's Conference in Boston.

-I also worked with the rest of the team to run various experiments and presented at various events.
+I also worked with the rest of the team to run various other experiments (Mossbauer Spectroscopy, Electrical Impedance Spectroscopy, etc...).

 (and I got to help with the new Radio Telescope)